-As required by §20-7-101, Montana Code Annotated (MCA) and building on the contributions and outputs of the research and review phases, the Superintendent convened an ARM 10, Chapter 55 Negotiated Rule Making Committee to undertake an expanded public-engagement and consensus making process of her recommended amendments.
-The NMRC met 12 times between February and June 2022 through a combination of virtual and in-person meetings and work sessions and was facilitated by an attorney appointed by the Montana Department of Justice.
+As required by §20-7-101, Montana Code Annotated (MCA) and building on the contributions and outputs of the research and review phases, the Superintendent convened an ARM 10, Chapter 55 Negotiated Rulemaking Committee to undertake an expanded public-engagement and consensus making process of her recommended amendments.
+The NRC met 13 times between February and July 2022 through a combination of virtual and in-person meetings and work sessions and was facilitated by an attorney appointed by the Montana Department of Justice.
 The Committee convenings overlapped for several months with those of the School Quality Task Force to support the Superintendent with the pre-work and emerging recommendations generated by Task Force members.
-Consistent with Montana's public meeting laws, convenings of the Committee and the resulting notes, video recordings, and work outputs were posted publicly on the OPI website9.
+Consistent with Montana's public meeting laws, convenings of the Committee and the resulting notes, video recordings, and work outputs were posted publicly on the OPI website.

-9 See https://opi.mt.gov/School-Quality-Task-Force-Negotiated-Rulemaking
+&lt;sup>9 See https://opi.mt.gov/School-Quality-Task-Force-Negotiated-Rulemaking